 Below are some of the most common items that people mistakingly put into their consumer-grade chippers or chipper shredders… and shouldn’t.

 Bamboo is an incredibly durable natural material, with bundles of fibers running lengthwise along the stem to provide reinforcement.
 When treated and processed, bamboo can achieve a Janka hardness rating around 3000, which makes it more durable than even some Brazilian hardwoods or woods like teak.

-It’s easy to understand why people might want to chip bamboo.
+It’s easy to understand why people might want to throw bamboo in the chipper.
 It’s a fast-growing plant, and if you have a “running” type of bamboo that grows via underground stems (as opposed to a “clumping” type that grows in small, manageable clusters), you can easily find your lawn or garden overrun with bamboo stalks, also called culms.